Roaming Brit

 Picture

 On 31st January 2016, my partner and I left Southampton to start a new life as Expats in Gran Alacant, on the Costa Blanca.
 This blog will document our journey, as we navigate the Spanish system, travelling a path untried and untested.
-With Brexit looming, political turmoil in Europe and an unpredictable future, harsh decisions have to be made.
-Illness, family bonds and a Change of heart all make for challenging times in a life of a 'Roaming Brit!'
+With Brexit looming, political turmoil in Europe, and an unpredictable future, harsh decisions must be made.
+Illness, family bonds, and a Change of heart all make for challenging times in the life of a 'Roaming Brit!'

 Picture